Border House – Harbottle Holiday Cottage

 When we first saw Border House, we were captivated by how authentic and true to its history this lovely, comfortable cottage is.
 This gorgeous Harbottle holiday cottage has a host of original features, including stone inglenook fireplaces in the lounge and kitchen (now housing a warming Aga oven), original stripped wood sash windows in many rooms and a fabulous tiered garden with a magnificent view of the forests and hills of the Northumberland National Park – a walkers’ paradise.

 With 4 bedrooms (2 doubles, 1 twin and 1 single), this cottage is perfect for couples or a family at any time of the year – especially in the cooler months with the fabulous wood burning stove and Aga oven.
 Up to 3 well behaved pets are very welcome for an additional charge of £20 each.
-Border House has been awarded 4 stars with a GOLD award by Visit England.
+Border House has been awarded 4 stars by Visit England.

 Just the two of you coming to stay?
 Receive 20% off your stay (except school holidays).
 Stayed with us before?
 Receive an extra 10% off!

 Harbottle is a pretty little village in the heart of the National Park, with great walks straight from your doorstep.
 There is a pub in the village too which serves bar snacks and drinks, but no food.
 The nearest pub is less than a mile up the road.